maziac/dezogif/documentation/Design.md

-## Setting Breakpoints
+# Setting Breakpoints

-The debugger program resides in the ROM area at 0xA000-0xFFFF.
+The debugger program resides in the ROM area at 0xE000-0xFFFF.
 If a breakpoint should be set in this area it would be set in the debugger program.
 Setting a breakpoint involves to exchange the opcode at the breakpoint address with RST opcode.
 I.e. a memory read and write.

-To do this the debugged program memory bank need to be paged in another slot (slot 6).
+To do this the debugged program memory bank is paged in another slot (slot 6, SWAP).
 Then the memory is read and set.
 Afterwards the original bank paging is restored.

 # Reading/Writing Memory

 The problem is the same as for breakpoints.
 It's a little bit more tricky because whole memory areas are involved that can also overlap the bank boundaries.
 So the memory reading/writing need to be partitioned.
-But the principle is the same.
+But the principle is the same as with setting breakpoints.

 # Stack